Massachusetts Consumer Rights Attorney Kenneth D. Quat

 Chapter 93A covers a wide range of improper conduct by businesses.
 It has been interpreted by our courts to mean that any material statement or representation that has the “capacity or tendency to deceive” is unlawful.
 Non-disclosure of important information about a product or service can also violate the statute.

 Chapter 93A provides a powerful remedy for consumers.
 If it is proven in court that the conduct in question violated Chapter 93A, the consumer must be awarded actual damages or $25, whichever is greater.
-In cases where the conduct is shown to have been willful and knowing, the damages must be doubled or trebled by the court.
+In cases where the misconduct was willful or knowing, the damages must be doubled or trebled by the court.
 The consumer will also be awarded costs and reasonable attorney’s fees.

 Examples of false advertising cases in which Quat Law Offices has been involved include: